Kishore-J-K/MINOR-PROJECT/README.md

 Process 3 starts at 8, ends at 15

 Round Robin Schedule:
-Process 1 starts at 0, ends at 2
+Process 1 starts at 0, ends at 4
-Process 2 starts at 2, ends at 4
+Process 2 starts at 4, ends at 7
-...
+Process 3 starts at 7, ends at 11
+Process 1 starts at 11, ends at 12
+Process 3 starts at 12, ends at 15

 ```